wp-plugins/photo-gallery/readme.txt

 Yes, you can add as many galleries/albums within a single post or domain as you wish.
 There are no limitations on these options.

 = 5.
 Is it possible to translate Photo Gallery into another language? = It is only possible to translate the front end of the plugin.
 To do so, you should set define('WPLANG','[lang_code]') to the desired language code in wp_config.php file of your website.
 This way the plugin should be translated automatically.
 Please be informed, that you can modify the translations from wp-content/plugins/photo_gallery/languages/ (you will need POEdit http://www.poedit.net/download.php).
-You can find the language codes for the Photo Gallery in Wordpress.org appropriate plugins’ page.
+You can find the language codes for the Photo Gallery in Wordpress.org appropriate plugins' page.

 = 6.
 Is the Photo Gallery responsive? =
 Yes, the Photo Gallery is responsive and displays resized image for the mobile devices and tablets.

 = 7.
-Is it possible to add advertising or watermark over the images with free version?
-Yes, it is possible to add advertising and/or watermark over the images.
+Is it possible to add advertising or watermark over the images with free version? + Yes, it is possible to add advertising and/or watermark over the images.
 In both cases it can be only a single ad/watermark for all images.